 Pull the hard drive to the left and disconnect it from the motherboard.

-Remove the hard drive from the laptop.
+Remove the hard drive.

 STEP 10.